-I'm a dedicated Dad of three wonderful children (6 to 13), an attentive son of aging Holocaust-survivor parents, a mindful brother.
+I'm a dedicated Dad of three wonderful children (7 to 14), an attentive son of aging Holocaust-survivor parents, a mindful brother.
 I love family.

-For those who know Myers-Briggs: I'm an ENFP, with a strong N / P and a weak-to-mid E / F.
+Myers-Briggs fans: I'm an ENFP, with a strong N / P and a weak-to-mid E / F.